-This module will examine the role of physical activity across the lifespan.
+This module will examine the role of physical activity for special populations.
 It will examine how participation in physical activity has the potential to enhance physical, social and mental health and well−being.
 The challenges of getting different population groups to engage in physical activity will also be examined.

-The aim of this Module is designed to enhance a critical understanding of the role physical activity plays in promoting and maintaining health and well− being across the lifespan from childhood to old age
+The aim of this module is designed to enhance a critical understanding of the role physical activity plays in promoting and maintaining health and well−being special populations.

 By the end of this module the student should be able to:

 1. Undertake discussion and critical reflection to evaluate current research.

 2. Reach informed conclusions about contemporary issues in physical activity for special populations.